SagarDep/Fiery-Kirby/README.md

 # Fiery-Kirby
-Platformer game with Kirby as main character.
-Built using Libdgx and designed using [Overlap2D](http://overlap2d.com/)
+Here is a platformer game with Kirby as main character which I made from scratch.
+Built using Libdgx and designed using [Overlap2D](http://overlap2d.com/).

 Level demo https://youtu.be/vU91DTM5uts

+## Features
+With this game, you can:

+* Blast aweful crab enemies to smithereens

+* Have the cutest looking kirby jumping around your screen

+* Avoid getting hit, or its curtains for kirby

+* Defeat all enemies to escape in a flying portal

+* The best part: Game logic has been separated from world design.
+Now anyone can design their own level.

 ## GamePlay Video
 Walkthrough of level 1 game play